By Holly Reisem Hanna

 - Jeunesse (personal care and nutritional supplements) – U.S., Mexico, Europe, Africa, Asia, Australia, and New Zealand

-- Mary Kay (cosmetics and skincare products) – Available in 35 countries on 5 continents
+- Mary Kay (cosmetics and skincare products) – Available in 35 countries on five continents

-- Menard (cosmetics) – North America, Asia, Europe, and Middle East
+- Menard (cosmetics) – North America, Asia, Europe, and the Middle East

-- Natura (cosmetics) – Brazil, Argentina, Bolivia, Chile, Colombia, Mexico, Peru, France, and UK
+- Natura (cosmetics) – Brazil, Argentina, Bolivia, Chile, Colombia, Mexico, Peru, France, and the UK

 - Nerium (skincare products) – US, Canada, and Mexico

 - Nu Skin (skincare and nutritional products) – Worldwide

 - Oriflame (beauty products) – Europe, Asia, Africa, and Latin America